Amman city guide: what to do + where to stay in Jordan’s captivating capital

 - We Farm: another great spot for fresh juices and assorted healthy smoothies in Weibdeh

-Best co-working cafes for digital nomads in Amman
+Best co-working spots for digital nomads in Amman

-Every time we visit Amman, we spend several days working on our laptops and have hauled them all over town in search of the best co-working cafes— strong wifi, charging outlets, comfortable seating, a good menu, and friendly staff who are happy to welcome remote workers!
+Every time we visit Amman, we spend several days working on our laptops and have been all over town in search of the best co-working cafés— strong wifi, charging outlets, comfortable seating, a good menu, and friendly staff who are happy to welcome remote workers!
 Here are our go-to spots for co-working in Amman:

 - Nest Specialty Coffee: comfy indoor seating with aircon, drinks and pastries only